Why Is My Period Late? 16 Potential Causes for a Missed Period

 There are many things that can affect your period and cause it to be late.
 In fact, it might even be normal for your period to be late.
 However, what is considered to be “normal”, will depend on the pattern of your average cycle.

-If you miss your period, and any of the following apply, you should see your doctor:
+If you miss your period, and any of the following apply, you should see a doctor:

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.